mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 obtain an access token.
 This token can then be used to authenticate subsequent API calls.

-TODO: Do we define oauth scopes or do we leave this up to implementers?

 If authorization was successful the instance MUST create and persist an OAuth 2.0 application representing the provider, including a client ID and a secret.